P7h/StormWordCount/README.md

 ----------

 ## Introduction
+Skeleton Storm project for Fifth Elephant workshop on [Big Data, Real-time Processing and Storm](https://funnel.hasgeek.com/fifthel2013/652-big-data-real-time-processing-and-storm).<br>
+This will be a live-coding session where you will learn how to use Storm.
+This workshop is for software developers with some background in Java programming who are interested in distributed data processing.

 This repository contains an application for demonstrating Storm distributed framework by counting the words present in random sentences fed by the code [in the Spout] in real-time.
 This project does not need internet access while executing the topology i.e. once configured and Maven downloads all the required dependencies.
 Please check my other repo, [StormTweetsWordCount] (https://github.com/P7h/StormTweetsWordCount) for counting words in tweets which needs internet access.

 [Storm](http://storm-project.net) is a free and open source distributed real-time computation system, developed at BackType by Nathan Marz and team.
 It has been open sourced by Twitter [post BackType acquisition] in August, 2011.<br>